CONFIG

 tools.deny is a per-profile denylist of tool names.
 Denied tools are absent from the schema the LLM sees (it can't reach for what it doesn't know about) AND refused by the executor as defence in depth — if a stale context or a peer's link.ask names a denied tool, the call returns tool denied for this profile: <name> instead of running.
 Unknown names are no-ops, so typos are harmless.
 Denying alpi_knowledge also drops the self-knowledge rule from the system prompt, so the model is never told to call a tool it cannot reach.

-Canonical names are the strings used at registration time — write_file, edit_file, terminal, email, send_message, schedule, delegate, peer, index_workspace, search_workspace, alpi_knowledge, research, browser, workgroup, etc. See alpi/tools/__init__.py for the full registry.
-Note: the alpi-docs tool registers as alpi_knowledge, not knowledge — writing knowledge in deny is a no-op.
+Canonical names are the strings used at registration time — write_file, edit_file, terminal, email, schedule, delegate, peer, knowledge, alpi_knowledge, research, browser, workgroup, etc. See alpi/tools/__init__.py for the full registry.
+Note: knowledge is the user's workspace OKF wiki; alpi_knowledge is the packaged docs tool for alpi itself.

 Useful for tightening a profile that is exposed to less-trusted input — e.g. a "librarian" profile that other peers reach via link.ask and that has no business writing files, running shell, or sending mail: